-Digital transformation has led businesses of all stripes to adopt new software for day-to-day operational management.
+Digital transformation has led businesses of all types to adopt new software for day-to-day operational management.
 But in the rush to embrace emerging tech, many companies overlooked the importance of maintaining a centralised database.

 While utilising a variety of business management tools is something we would encourage, it’s easy to fall into the trap of spreading your business-critical information across multiple databases.
 And when that happens, it becomes difficult to maintain data accuracy and consistency, not to mention harness the full power and potential of your digital assets.